rpenley/dotfiles/README.md

-# These are my dot files for anyone for any reason
+# My dot files for anyone for any reason
+- Font: Hack Nerd Font
+- Theme: Gruvbox
+- LazyVim for NeoVim
+- VimPlug for Vim
+- Kitty for terminal